-The tripping mechanism for an MCB usually consists of a thermal magnetic arrangement.
+The tripping mechanism for an MCB usually consists of a thermal-magnetic arrangement.
 The thermal action is provided by a bimetal with in some cases a heater.
 For ratings between the ranges of 6 to 63A the part of the bimetal forms of the current path.
 The heat generated within the bimetal itself being sufficient to cause deflection.
 The deflection is then used to activate the tripping mechanism inside the MCB.

 The characteristics of the bimetal are chosen to provide particular delays time under specific overload or fault currents according to the required time-current characteristic.
 Generally, a high resistance bimetal is used for low current devices and a lower resistance bimetal for high current devices.
 For very low current MCBs a heater may be incorporated around the bimetal in order to generate sufficient heat to deflect it.

-Now the magnetic tripping element usually consists of a coil which is wrapped around a tube and there is a spring loaded slug within the tube.
+Now the magnetic tripping element usually consists of a coil that is wrapped around a tube and there is a spring-loaded slug within the tube.
 Movement of the slug operates the tripping mechanism to open the MCB.
 It can also be used to assist in opening the contacts by locating the coil close to the moving contact.
-When a fault current flows, then high magnetic field generated by the coil overcomes the spring force holding the slug in position.
+When a fault current flows, then a high magnetic field generated by the coil overcomes the spring force holding the slug in position.
 Then the slug moves to actuate the tripping mechanism and forces the contacts apart by striking the moving contact arm.

-For low MCB ratings, the coil is formed from thin wire with many turns.
+For low MCB ratings, the coil is formed from the thin wire with many turns.
 For higher ratings, the wire is thicker with fewer turns.
 The magnetic trip is set by the manufacturer according to the required characteristics where MCB will install.

-Now if you find this post useful then please share with your friends and don’t forget to subscribe to our newsletter for Electrical update.
+Now if you find this post useful then please share with your friends and don’t forget to subscribe to our newsletter for an Electrical update.
 Thanks!